-TFG’s Joana Fabiao (JF) sat down with Victoria Cleland (VC), the Executive Director for Banking, Payments and Innovation at the Bank of England for City Week 2021, to discuss how to drive innovation in the banking industry, the next generation of RTGS and diversity and inclusion within the industry.
+TFG’s Joana Fabiao (JF) interviewed Victoria Cleland (VC ), Executive Director for Banking, Payments and Innovation at the Bank of England, during City Week 2021.
+They discussed how to drive innovation in the baking industry, the next generation of Real-Time Gross Settlements (RTGS), and diversity and inclusion within the industry.

 Road to the Bank of England

 JF: What is your “backstory”?
 Tell us a little more about your role at the Bank of England.

 VC: I joined the Bank of England soon after leaving university and have been “here” (although currently working from home) ever since.
 I have undertaken a wide range of interesting, impactful and meaningful roles.
 It is the breadth of opportunity coupled with contributing to the Bank’s mission – to promote the good of the public in the UK through maintaining monetary and financial stability – that has kept me engaged for so long.
 I have been Executive Director for Banking, Payments and Innovation since 2018, leading a team who are right at the heart of delivering the Bank’s mission.
 Key responsibilities include:

 • providing banking services to the UK Government and around 150 central banks

 • running our gold vaults containing about 400,000 gold bars, and the provision, if needed, of Emergency Liquidity Assistance

 • running the RTGS service, which is the beating heart of payments in the UK, settling an average of £700bn each working day.

 Almost all electronic payments in the UK will interact with RTGS in some shape or form, so ensuring it is resilient is paramount to the UK economy.